cthierman/node-red-contrib-envislink-ademco/README.md

 # node-red-contrib-envisalink
 [DSC alarm systems] integration with [Node-RED] using the [EnvisaLink] hardware.

-This node allows you to listen to state changes in your DSC alarm as well as sending commands such as arming and disarming of your alarm.
+This node allows you to listen to state changes in your Honeywell Ademco alarm as well as sending commands such as arming and disarming of your alarm.

 # Install

+At this time I don't understand npm and node-red packages well enough to know how to make npm become aware of my github package... so I doubt this will work

 Run the following command in the root directory of your Node-RED install

-    npm install node-red-contrib-envisalink
+    npm install node-red-contrib-envisalink-ademco

 Run the following command for global install

-    npm install -g node-red-contrib-envisalink
+    npm install -g node-red-contrib-envisalink-ademco

 # How to use

 The output node, with which you send commands, takes a raw TPI command as a string.
 Please refer to the [TPI documentation] for a full list of commands.
-For example, to arm partition `1` using the code `9999` you would use the command `033` and passing `1` as partition and your code.
+For example, to arm partition `1` using the code `9999` you would use the command '99992' to arm.
+And '99991' to disarm.
-The final string to pass in to the output node would be `03319999`.
+All commands sent to the Ademco are as if you were typing directly on the remove alarm keypad.

 ![Flow Example](https://github.com/pakerfeldt/node-red-contrib-envisalink/raw/master/images/example-flows.png)

 # Authors

+[Chris Thierman]
 [Patrik Åkerfeldt]

 ### History

+* based on work by [Patrik Akerfeldt]
 * based on work from [NodeAlarmProxy].

 [Node-RED]:           http://nodered.org/